tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ```

 > aside positive
-> We use `global_position` instead of `position` to avoid unnecessary manual coordinate space calculation between the box and the 3D player. `global_position` tells us the position of a node in the relation to the scene tree root.
+> We use `global_position` instead of `position` to avoid unnecessary manual coordinate space transformation between the `CameraTarget` basis and the 3D player basis. `global_position` tells us the position of a node in the relation to the scene tree root.

 #### Pushing the player
-If we leave it like this, the player just **pops-out** based on the player 2D position.
-That's not very pretty and it can even make the player **fall off** the platforming they are trying to climb on using the 2D platforming section.
+Right now, when the player exits the 2D level, they just **pop out** based on the player 2D position.
+That's not very interesting and it can make the 3D player **fall off** the obstacle that they are climbed successfully using the platforming section.
+We will push (apply velocity) to the player in a given direction to make it more interesting.

-Let's define 3 `export` variables, that will determine the **success** and **failure** force the player should be pushed by and a variable that will determine for **how long** the player should be pushed for.
+Let's define 3 `export` variables, that will determine the **success** (entered `WinArea`) and **failure** (fell on spikes) force the player should be pushed by and a variable that will determine for **how long** the player should be pushed for.
 Add this to the top of the `platforming_section.gd`:
 ```GDScript
 @export var success_push_force : Vector3
 @export var failure_push_force : Vector3
 @export var push_time : float = 0.3
 ```

-Now we can just **apply the velocity** to the player in the `_exit2D(...)` function:
+Now we can just **apply the corresponding velocity** to the player in the `_exit2D(...)` function based on the success of the 2D platforming section:
 ```GDScript
 func _exit2D(success : bool) -> void:
     ...